dharmendra4522/Frugal-Assignment/README.txt

 This project implements an end-to-end Intelligent Registration System with strong client-side validations and complete UI automation testing.

-The objective of the project is to:
+The main objectives of this project are:
-- Build a responsive registration form using HTML, CSS, and JavaScript.
+- To build a responsive and user-friendly registration form using HTML, CSS, and JavaScript.
-- Implement robust client-side validations for mandatory fields and business rules.
+- To implement robust client-side validations for mandatory fields and business rules.
-- Automate the complete registration workflow using Java and Selenium WebDriver.
+- To automate the complete registration workflow using Java and Selenium WebDriver.
-- Validate negative, positive, and dynamic form logic scenarios through automation.
+- To validate negative, positive, and dynamic form logic scenarios through UI automation.

-This project was developed as part of the Frugal Testing Software Engineer assignment.
+This project was developed as part of the Frugal Testing – Software Engineer assignment.

 ---

 ## Technologies Used

-Frontend:
+### Frontend
 - HTML5
 - CSS3
 - JavaScript

-Automation:
+### Automation
 - Java
 - Selenium WebDriver
 - TestNG
 - Maven

-Tools:
+### Tools
 - Google Chrome
 - ChromeDriver

 ---

 ## Project Structure

+Frugal-Assignment/
-registration/
+├── registration/
-├── index.html
+│ ├── index.html
-├── style.css
+│ ├── style.css
-└── script.js
+│ └── script.js
+│

-automation/
+├── automation/
-├── pom.xml
+│ ├── pom.xml
-└── src/test/java/.../RegistrationTest.java
+│ └── src/test/java/com/company/registration/RegistrationTest.java
+│

-screenshots/
+├── screenshots/
-├── form-loaded.png
+│ ├── form-loaded.png
-├── validation-error.png
+│ ├── validation-error.png
-├── error-state.png
+│ ├── error-state.png
-└── success-state.png
+│ └── success-state.png
+│
+├── Report.docx
+└── README.md

 ---

 ## Test Scenarios Covered

-The following automation flows are implemented:
+The following automation flows are implemented in this project:

 ### Flow A – Negative Scenario
 - Launch the registration page.
-- Fill all required fields except Last Name.
+- Fill all required fields except **Last Name**.
 - Submit the form.
-- Verify error message for missing Last Name.
+- Verify the error message for missing Last Name.
-- Verify field highlight.
+- Verify that the Last Name field is highlighted in red.
 - Capture screenshot: `error-state.png`.

 ### Flow B – Positive Scenario
-- Fill all fields with valid data.
+- Fill all fields with valid input data.
-- Match Password and Confirm Password.
+- Ensure Password and Confirm Password match.
-- Check Terms & Conditions.
+- Check the Terms & Conditions checkbox.
 - Submit the form.
-- Verify success message.
+- Verify that the success message appears.
-- Verify form reset.
+- Verify that all form fields are reset after submission.
 - Capture screenshot: `success-state.png`.

 ### Flow C – Form Logic Validation
-- Verify Country → State dynamic update.
+- Verify that changing Country updates the State dropdown dynamically.
-- Verify State → City dynamic update.
+- Verify that changing State updates the City dropdown dynamically.
-- Verify password strength validation.
+- Verify password strength meter behavior (Weak / Medium / Strong).
-- Verify confirm password mismatch handling.
+- Verify confirm password mismatch validation.
-- Verify submit button remains disabled until form is valid.
+- Verify that the Submit button remains disabled until the form becomes valid.

 ---

 ## Prerequisites

+Before running this project, ensure the following are installed:

 - Java 11 or above
 - Maven
 - Google Chrome browser
-- ChromeDriver available in system PATH
+- ChromeDriver available in system PATH and compatible with your Chrome version

 ---